pipe-cd/pipecd/docs/content/en/blog/ci-cd-gap-fulfill-with-pipecd.md

 Naively, we could just add a `root_cause_commit_hash` or `codebase_commit_hash` field to PipeCD’s deployment model and use this information to filter deployments triggered by the same repository code change in the PipeCD UI.

 However, if users need to know more than just commit hash, this small change doesn't reliably achieve the goal.
-What users really want is a link from the code repository to the manifest repository, that the devs (who know the code change), can use to tracking which deployments shift those changes to the clusters.
+What users really want is a link from the code repository to the manifest repository, that the devs (who know the code change), can use to track which deployments shift those changes to the clusters.

 So we looked back at the design of PipeCD and EventWatcher and took the thinking a step further.